-During my usual harvest trip to Bordeaux in October 2019 I wanted to visit this property and taste recent vintages.
-As Kuk couple, who nomally is present at La Commanderie during harvest, didn't want to travel from Hong Kong this year because of unstable political situation, I was contacted by Pascal Chatonnet, consulting oenologist here, other wine properties in France and many places abroad.
+During my usual harvest trip to Bordeaux in October 2019, I wanted to visit this property and taste recent vintages.
+As Kuk couple, who normally is present at La Commanderie during harvest, didn't want to travel from Hong Kong this year because of the unstable political situation, I was contacted by Pascal Chatonnet, consulting oenologist here, other wine properties in France and many places abroad.
 He's some very famous clients.
 He advised Kuk couple to buy La Commanderie when it was put on sale.

-This property is 5.80 ha, sandy clay with some gravel and crasse de fer (iron dirt) in the subsoil, vines are on average 46 years old, grapes are hand picked and sorted manually, mechanically and optically, cold maceration for 5-7 days, alcoholic fermentation parcel by parcel in stainless steel vats of varying capacity depending on the size of the parcel, malolactic fermentation in 100% new barrels and maturing in app.
-70% new barrels for 13-16 months.
+This property is 5.80 ha, sandy clay with some gravel and crasse de fer (iron dirt) in the subsoil, vines are on average 46 years old, grapes are handpicked and sorted manually, mechanically and optically, cold maceration for 5-7 days, alcoholic fermentation parcel by parcel in stainless steel vats of varying capacity depending on the size of the parcel, malolactic fermentation in 100% new barrels and maturing in 70% new barrels for 13-16 months.

 I tasted 2015, 2016, 2017 and 2018 vintages.